SEAN: Mid-April, and manga shipments are still, mostly, normal.

 ANNA: No thank you!

-MELINDA: I suppose I can celebrate the fact that it’s finally over.
+MJ: I suppose I can celebrate the fact that it’s finally over.

 SEAN: Anything tickling your fancy?